Fort Hunter in Montgomery County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Colonial Era.

 Location.
 42° 56.359′ N, 74° 16.909′ W. Marker is in Fort Hunter, New York, in Montgomery County.
-Marker is on Schoharie Street, on the right when traveling north.
+It is on Schoharie Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Fort Hunter NY 12069, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Site of Last Mohawk Indian Village (here, next to this marker); Original Erie Canal (here, next to this marker); East Guard Lock (here, next to this marker); A Mohawk House Unearthed (here, next to this marker); Site of Queen Anne Chapel (a few steps from this marker); Site of First Bridge (a few steps from this marker); Building Block of the Erie Canal (a few steps from this marker); The Fort by the Village (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Site of Last Mohawk Indian Village (here, next to this marker); Original Erie Canal (here, next to this marker); East Guard Lock (here, next to this marker); A Mohawk House Unearthed (here, next to this marker); Site of Queen Anne Chapel (a few steps from this marker); Site of First Bridge (a few steps from this marker); Building Block of the Erie Canal (a few steps from this marker); The Fort by the Village (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Hunter.

-Crossing State Historic Site Visitors Center.
+More about this marker.
+Three historic markers stood side by side along Schoharie Street adjacent to the old Erie Canal East Guard Lock and next door to the Schoharie Crossing State Historic Site Visitors Center.
 In August of 2011 Hurricane Irene hammered the east coast dropping record levels of rains that created unprecedented flooding in the Schoharie and Mohawk Valleys.
 Flooding in Schoharie County, New York was reported by the National Weather Service in Albany, New York as five-hundred-year-flood conditions, with roughly 5 to 7 inches of rain in the Schoharie Creek water shed area.
 The Schoharie Creek overflowed its banks here in Fort Hunter and eroded portions of the roadway and the markers, which were later recovered, presumable so that they might be re-erected.

+!["Aerial view [of Fort Hunter area]".
+Click for more information.
 "Aerial view [of Fort Hunter area]" image.
-Click for more information.
+Click for more information.](Photos6/631/Photo631150.jpg?12202270600AM)

 via The Erie Canal, unknown